Bramble Recipe: Fresh Fruit and Gin Collide in This Crowd-Pleasing Cocktail

 The Bramble was first invented in the 1980s in London.
-Inspired by childhood memories of blackberry picking in the Isle of Wight, innovative bartender Dick Bradsell created the cocktail in an effort to make a “British drink.”
+Inspired by childhood memories of blackberry picking in the Isle of Wight, innovative bartender Dick Bradsell created the cocktail in an effort to make a true “British drink.”

 Bramble Cocktail Recipe